mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 ### Drop the legacy bundle

-The support for IE11 has been removed from all MUI X packages.
+The support for IE 11 has been removed from all MUI X packages.
-The `legacy` bundle that used to support old browsers like IE11 is no longer included.
+The `legacy` bundle that used to support old browsers like IE 11 is no longer included.

 :::info
-If you need support for IE11, you will need to keep using the latest version of the `v6` release.
+If you need support for IE 11, you will need to keep using the latest version of the `v6` release.
 :::

 ### DOM changes